grafana/explore-profiles/README.md

 6. In the top right corner click the three dots button and select `Promote`
 7. Specify `ops` or `prod` for `Target`.
 Click `Deploy` button
 8. Wait for the release to be deployed.
 Monitor `#pyroscope-ops` channel on Slack for a confirmation message from Argo.

-#### Step 4.
-Wait for plugin to be deployed everwhere

-Once you merge your PR, [stack-state-service](https://github.com/grafana/stack-state-service) will take care of provisioning the new version everywhere.

 # Distributing your plugin